eosnetworkfoundation/docs/docs/20_smart-contracts/20_advanced_concepts/1_action-types.md

 An action is an entry point into a smart contract.
 It is a function that can be called by an account through interacting with the blockchain's APIs, or by another smart contract through inline actions.

+Transactions that are sent to the EOS Network include one or more actions within them.

 In EOS there are a few different ways you can declare an action, which are used for different purposes.

 ## Callable Actions